AdobeDocs/journeys.sv-SE/help/using/expression/field-references.md

 >[!NOTE]
 >
 >Fälttypen och standardvärdet måste vara samma.
-Till exempel @{LobbyBeacon.endUserID:n._experience.emailid.id, defaultValue : 2} blir ogiltigt eftersom standardvärdet är ett heltal medan det förväntade värdet ska vara en sträng.
+Till exempel @{LobbyBeacon.endUserID:n._experience.emailid.id, defaultValue : 2} will be invalid because the default value is an integer whereas the expected value should be a string.

 Exempel: